-- ✓ Associate of Science in Clinical Laboratory Science; - ✓ Associate of Science in Radiologic Technology; - ✓ Bachelor of General Studies (with concentration in Health Sciences); - ✓ Bachelor of Science in Elder Care Administration; - ✓ Bachelor of Science in Health Professions; - ✓ Bachelor of Science in Medical Laboratory Science; - ✓ Certificate in Pharmacy Technology.
+- ✓ Associate of Science in Medical Laboratory Science; - ✓ Associate of Science in Radiologic Technology; - ✓ Bachelor of General Studies (with concentration in Health Sciences); - ✓ Bachelor of Science in Elder Care Administration; - Bachelor of Science in Health Professions (with concentrations in Cardiovascular Technology, Cardiac Device Sales and Marketing, and Medical Imaging) - ✓ Bachelor of Science in Medical Laboratory Science; - ✓ Certificate in Pharmacy Technology.

-In addition to courses that directly support the department's programs of study, the department offers courses that provide introductory or ancillary skills in areas such as phlebotomy, EKG technology, and medical coding and that serve as career entry courses for Clinical Laboratory Science and Health Information Management.
+In addition to courses that directly support the department's programs of study, the department offers courses that provide introductory or ancillary skills in areas such as phlebotomy, EKG technology, and medical coding and that serve as career entry courses for Medical Laboratory Science and Health Information Management.
 The department also offers courses in health sciences.